-Muru Mittigar delivers Aboriginal Cultural experiences through excursions and incursions, for all schools ages ranging from early childhood to high school.
+SCHOOL PROGRAMSMuru Mittigar delivers Aboriginal Cultural experiences through excursions and incursions, for all ages ranging from early childhood to high school.

 The importance and significance of our Dreaming as our belief system and as a teaching method of values, morals and Lore, and the connection it has to ceremonies and traditional dance and song.

-To gain a stronger understanding to all plants and animals and immediate environment with respect to the land.
+To gain a stronger understanding of plants and animals and immediate environment with respect to the land.

 To develop an appreciation and knowledge of Aboriginal art and its value in visual story telling from generation to generation.

 Importantly to develop a sense of acknowledgement and respect for the traditional custodians of our country through cultural awareness.

 Guests in our Cultural Centre learn about the different language groups, lifestyle, protocols, song lines and connections using the Aboriginal Australia map.